octavianionascu/Bachelor_degree_final_project/README.md

 # Bachelor_project
 The following code is the main source for my final bachelor project.

-For the final project I've been using two Arduino UNO boards.
+For the final project I used two Arduino UNO boards to design and make a device for disinfecting IT devices.

 The first code was used to display on a 2004 LCD screen relevant information including: date, time, temperature and humidity of the room.
 This data was acquired using DHT11 and Tiny RTC DS1307 sensors.
 It is independent of the disinfection cycle, keeping the data in a continuous update as long as it is connected to an electrical current source.